 (1) A licence as an adjuster of compasses or an adjuster of compasses (restricted) may be issued by the chief executive officer to a competent person.

-(2) A person may adjust compasses and furnish and sign deviation cards for the purposes of these regulations only if he is the holder of a licence as an adjuster of compasses or, in the case of a vessel not exceeding 35 metres in length, the holder of a licence as an adjuster of compasses (restricted) issued under these regulations or under the Navigation (Compass) Regulations of the Commonwealth.
+[(2) deleted]

 (3) A person is competent to be granted a licence as an adjuster of compasses if he is the holder of a certificate of competency as compass adjuster.

 (4) A person is competent to be granted a licence as an adjuster of compasses (restricted) for the adjustment of compasses on vessels not exceeding 35 metres in length if he is the holder of a certificate of competency (restricted) as compass adjuster.

-[Regulation 5 amended in Gazette 11 August 1992 p.3976.]
+[Regulation 5 amended: Gazette 11 August 1992 p.3976; 11 Dec 2009 p.
+5089.]

 6. Certificates of competency